 - salt and ground black pepper to taste

 Pour the apple juice and water into a pan large enough to take all the cabbage.
 Bring the apple juice to a gentle boil.

 Add the red cabbage to the pan, followed by the lightly crushed mustard seeds, give everything a good stir.
 Season with salt and pepper, stir again then bring back to the boil.
-Cover with a tight fitting lid (use a sheet of aluminium foil if you do not have a lid) and simmer over a low heat for 10-12 minutes, stirring occasionally.
+Cover with a tight-fitting lid (use a sheet of aluminum foil if you do not have a lid) and simmer over a low heat for 10 to 12 minutes, stirring occasionally.

-When ready, the cabbage should be tender but not soggy, you need to retain a little bite (no one likes soggy cabbage as it looses a lot of flavour and nutrition when over cooked).
+When ready, the cabbage should be tender but not soggy, you need to retain a little bite (no one likes soggy cabbage as it loses a lot of flavor and nutrition when overcooked).

 If you feel you would like a little more heat, then now is the time to add a few more mustard seeds, but be cautious, once in there they are hard, if not impossible, to remove.

 Note: If you find the cabbage is a little too hot for you, add a small knob of butter and stir through the warm cabbage, it will not remove all the heat but will soften it down.